-To help in assessment, Customs Officers have an internal database with popular TV models and their prices.
-This database is not published for the general public.
+To help with assessment, Customs Officers have an internal database of popular TV models and prices.
+This database is not available to the public.

 Indian Customs Duty Calculator For TV

-Enter the approximate value in the first field and press the “Calculate Customs Duty” button to get the estimate.
+Enter the approximate value in the first field and press the “Calculate Customs Duty” button to get an estimate.

 Disclaimer: Please note that this may not be the actual duty calculated by the Officer as it would depend on the assessed value.